PeterLu7799/documents/Energy Efficiency Guild.md

 ### What is a thermal problem

 1. As the heat increases, the system decreases heat by reducing the speed of the processors.
-2. If running the app make the device hot or even burning hot then the user will refuse to use the app.
+2. Bad user experience, if running the app make the device burning hot then the user will use the app reluctantly.
+3. Get the your device stop to work

 ### How to solve the thermal problem